FELLOWSHIP | APPLY | SCHOLARSHIPS | FAQ | ALUMNI | Q&A

 WHAT ARE THE APPLICATION REQUIREMENTS?

-When completing the online application form, applicants are asked to upload a cover letter, resume, contact information for three references, and a supplemental personal statement (if applying for a Multicultural Scholarship).
+When completing the online application form, applicants are asked to upload a cover letter and resume as a single PDF, along with contact information for three references.
+Those applying for a Multicultural Scholarship are invited to submit a supplemental personal statement.
 If selected to interview, candidates may be asked to provide writing samples or a portfolio.

 Applicants for the Costumes Fellowship are invited to submit photos and/or samples of their work via email to firstname.lastname@example.org after submitting an application.